This post is by Jia Li, ecommerce marketing specialist at InterCultural Elements.

 Currently, Amazon Japan offers over 200 million products and is steadily growing in popularity among Japanese customers.

-Celebrating its 20th anniversary this year, Rakuten is the largest online marketplace in Japan, with over 227 million products listed on the site.
+Rakuten is the largest online marketplace in Japan, with over 227 million products listed on the site.
 Most product categories have potential on Rakuten.
 In fact, if you take a look at The Best-selling Products, you’ll find almost everything.

 Rakuten offers a traditional shopping experience which you don’t normally expect to see in ecommerce.
 It has lavish images, overwhelming promotions and a loyalty point system (the Rakuten Super Points Program) that encourages shoppers to buy more.

 In terms of on-boarding, foreign sellers might find Rakuten a bit intimidating.
 Not only is Rakuten Japan only available in Japanese, but sellers who wish to sell on Rakuten Japan also have to create an individual store page.
 This serves as a virtual store within the marketplace.
 When a customer searches for your products, Rakuten will first show your product, and then, when the customer clicks on the product, they’re then taken to your store page.

 So, it’s important to make the best of setting up your virtual store in order for you to build your brand effectively.

 Alec Valencia from Rakuten wrote a detailed post for Web Retailer about selling on Rakuten Japan.

 Founded in 1998, ZOZOTOWN is the largest fashion marketplace in Japan.
 It carries over 200,000 fashion items, including big brand names such as Urban Research, and nano·universe.

 The marketplace has experienced rapid growth in recent years and have just started serving international customers.
 However, the main site is only available in Japanese at this stage.